Winter Tips and Resources

 Please consider checking in with your neighbors during inclement weather.
 Those with mobility issues may experience compounded difficulties getting the things they need.

-Receiving meals is a great option for those experiencing mobility issues, especially during the winter.
+Receiving meals is a great option for older adults who are experiencing mobility issues, especially during the winter.
 If you or a loved one could benefit from receiving fresh, home-delivered meals and friendly check-ins, please contact us at 612-623-3363 or sign up online to receive meals.

 Resources for Staying Warm